Last updated on March 31st, 2018

-Getting to the park is its own adventure.
+When I first mentioned going there, my husband first question was: ‘How Far away is Valley of Fire from Las Vegas?”.
+Reasonable enough.
+It’s about 1hrs drive.
+Getting to the park was its own adventure.
 The terrain was so different that we are used to and we were living it up.
 As you start to get closer you’ll notice in the distance the rocks start to change colors.
 We paid our $10 admission fee to enter the park and then we were off.
-The first thing we did was take a drive through the park.
+The first thing we did was take the scenic drive through the park.
 They laid out the park roadways to hit up most of the major rock formations.
 This gave us the perfect opportunity to view without leaving the joys of our air condition car.
 The colors and rock formations are spectacular.
 We had so much fun driving around checking out the different aspects and colorings.

 One shocking part was the number of people camping at Valley of Fire.
 On a cross-country trip, it might be a fun experience.
 If you are thinking about it, remember that in the desert, it get’s cold at night.
 It’s not like you camping in 100+ degree heat the whole time.
 It would be an experience worth trying.
 Maybe in a camper though.
 I’m not sure I’m brave enough for a tent.
 I’m sure the southerners say the same thing about use northerners camping with bears!